What Are Stock Alerts and How Do They Actually Work?

 Alerts vs. Picks - A Real Distinction

-A "pick" is a recommendation — someone decided a stock is worth buying and told you so.
-An alert is a fact — something happened (a filing, a price cross) and you're being told it happened.
-AlphaYou is built entirely around the second model.
+A "pick" is a recommendation - someone decided a stock is worth buying and told you so.
+An alert is a fact - something happened (a filing, a price cross) and you're being told it happened.
+AlphaYou is built entirely around the second model, on purpose.

 Why That Distinction Matters Legally

-Broadcasting facts to everyone equally is very different, legally, from giving personalized buy/sell advice — it's the core reason alert-only products can operate under a lighter regulatory framework than advisory services.
+Broadcasting facts to everyone equally is very different, legally, from giving personalized buy/sell advice.
+It's the core reason alert-only products can operate under a lighter regulatory framework than advisory services, and it's also why you should be a little wary of anyone blurring the two.

 What Makes One Alert App Better Than Another